What is the Library Catalogue?

 In the Learning Centre, books are classified according to the Dewey Decimal System.
 This is the same way books are shelved at many libraries, particularly Academic libraries.

-The Library Catalogue lists all of the books in the Learning Centre alongside their Dewey number of the book – this helps you to find it on the shelf.
+The Library Catalogue lists all of the books in the Learning Centre alongside their Dewey number – this helps you to find it on the shelf.
 Books are shelved according to their Dewey number, but if you are struggling to find it please ask at the desk!

 You can search for books within the catalogue by title, author, or by subject.